Yair Garbuz

-Biography
+Early life, education and career

 Yair Garbuz was born in Givatayim, Mandatory Palestine.
-In 1962-1967, while a member of Kibbutz Kfar HaHoresh, he studied painting under Raffi Lavie.
+In 1962–1967, while a member of Kibbutz Kfar HaHoresh, he studied painting under Raffi Lavie.
 He also attended the Avni Institute of Art and Design in Tel Aviv.
 Since his debut in 1967, Garbuz's work has been exhibited in dozens of one-man shows and group exhibitions in Israel and abroad.

-In 1973-2009, Garbuz taught at "HaMidrasha" art faculty, Beit Berl College, which he directed from 1997.
+In 1973–2009, Garbuz taught at "HaMidrasha" art faculty, Beit Berl College, which he directed from 1997.
 He has also taught at the Avni Institute, Tel-Hai Academic College, and the Bezalel Academy of Art and Design in Jerusalem.

 As of 2020, Garbuz is the Cultural Director of the Basis art school, a position he took in 2015.